-In general you will find more breeze and shifted direction on the edge.
+In general, you will find more breeze and shifted direction on the edge.
 If the rain squall is downwind of the gradient True Wind Direction, I’d try to get away from it as quickly as I could (or try to avoid it if you are sailing downwind).

-In this case the colder air coming from the cloud would generally reduce the True Wind Speed.
+In this case, the colder air coming from the cloud would generally reduce the True Wind Speed.

-Do you time shifts to get an idea when to expect the next shift or is it something that you feel?
+Do you time shifts to get an idea of when to expect the next shift or is it something that you feel?

 I’ve never really taken the times of shifts methodically like that and I do not write the shift range down I seem to have a good recall for the numbers.